EmmanuelStan12/TimartAssessment/README.md

 ### Usage

-You can send GraphQL requests to the designated endpoint with appropriate query and mutation operations along with necessary variables.
+You can send GraphQL requests to the designated endpoint in the documentation with appropriate query and mutation operations along with necessary variables.

-## Quick Start
+## Getting Started

 ### Prerequisites

 - Make sure you have NodeJS installed on your system.
 The version used on this project was `v18.18.2`.
 - Although npm comes with NodeJS, do make sure you have npm installed also.
 The version used on this project was `v9.8.1`.
+- Ensure that you have an active instance of mysql running.
 - Create a file .env in the root directory, if it doesn't exist and insert the following information:
 ```bash
 - DB_USERNAME=your_username